2015-16 Undergraduate STEM Research Scholarship Program

 - Awardees must inform the Consortium of any changes in contact information including email, phone, or address.

-- Awardess should plan to respond to academic and employment follow-up surveys administered by VSGC as required by NASA.
+- Awardees should plan to respond to academic and employment follow-up surveys administered by VSGC as required by NASA.

 - Awardees may also be asked to share research experiences in public forums, classroom presentations and professional meetings.
 Presentations that encourage interest in aerospace careers and research to high school students are of particular interest to the Consortium.